Kotti/kotti_navigation/README.rst

 The breadcrumbs display type is exactly the one used in default Kotti, showing items in the path (in the lineage) as links in a horizontal list, delimited by the "/" character, and ending in an item for the current context.
+With this breadcrumbs display, however, you can control the label.

 Configuration for Display Types
 -------------------------------